 Here are some time-tested solutions to fix the Wi-Fi issues on your iPhone after upgrading to iOS 14 – iOS 14.5.

 Before we look at troubleshooting the issue on your iPhone running iOS 14 – iOS 14.5, let us do some basic troubleshooting at the router level.
 It has helped resolve the issue for several readers.

 Restart your router and try connecting your iPhone or iPad again to see if it resolves the issue.

 The router is like a mini-computer with a CPU, memory, and local storage in the plastic box, running in an operating system.
 So like a computer, restarting your router can resolve the problem.
 It is also recommended to wait for 10 seconds after you have turned off your router before restarting it to Ensure that every capacitor is fully drained, and thus every bit of memory is cleared.
 This ensures that all the settings on the router that may be causing the issue are reset.

 Update your router’s firmware to ensure that the known bugs have been fixed.
 This should be done regularly as firmware updates for your Wi-Fi router can improve its performance or fix bugs and security issues.

 3. Auto Connect Problem

-If you have connected your iPhone to a Wi-Fi network then it should ideally connect to that network automatically when you are in its range.
-If your iPhone is not automatically connecting to the WiFi network, and you need to connect to the WiFi network manually, then you might want to check if the Auto-Join setting is enabled by launching the Settings app and navigating to Wi-Fi > <Name of the WiFi Network with which you are facing the problem> and check if Auto-Join toggle is enabled.
-If it is already enabled then you can try the solutions mentioned below.
+If you have connected your iPhone to a Wi-Fi network, then it should ideally connect to that network automatically when you are in its range.
+Suppose your iPhone is not automatically connecting to the WiFi network, and you need to connect to it manually.
+In that case, you might want to check if the Auto-Join setting is enabled by launching the Settings app and navigating to Wi-Fi > <Name of the WiFi Network with which you are facing the problem> and check if Auto-Join toggle is enabled.
+If it is already enabled, then you can try the solutions mentioned below.